NeilP211/fitgraph/README.md

 # Runway

-**An AI stylist that learns what actually goes together.** Most fashion recommenders surface *similar* items ("you liked this shirt, here's another shirt").
-Runway learns *compatibility*: what genuinely belongs in the same outfit, by training a graph neural network on how garments are co-worn across 35,140 real Polyvore outfits.
-Those learned embeddings drive a full-stack product: search and browse a 72k-item catalog, filter by color and brand, then step onto a dark **Catwalk** where you assemble a head-to-toe look one piece at a time, the model proposes matches, and a crowd cheers you on.
+**AI stylist that learns what actually goes together.** Most fashion recommenders surface *similar* items ("you liked this shirt, here's another shirt").
+Runway learns *compatibility*: what goes together in the same outfit.
+I trained a graph neural network on how garments are co-worn across 35,140 real Polyvore outfits.
+Those learned embeddings search and browse a 72k-item catalog, filter by color and brand, then step onto a dark **Catwalk** where you assemble a head-to-toe look one piece at a time, the model proposes matches, and a crowd cheers you on.

 ![Runway demo](docs/assets/demo.gif)

-> The clip is also available full-resolution at [`docs/assets/demo.mp4`](docs/assets/demo.mp4).

 ---